 • Empathy and Connection

-Understand the historical and systemic forces behind racial justice movements to foster deeper empathy and more meaningful connections in your community and workplace.
+Understand the historical and systemic forces behind social movements to foster deeper empathy and more meaningful connections in your community and workplace.

 • Critical Thinking and Strategic Action

-Develop the skills to critically analyze the backlash against anti-racism efforts and implement effective strategies to sustain progress.
+Develop the skills to critically analyze opposition to social change efforts and implement effective strategies to sustain progress.

 • Confidence and Skills for Difficult Conversations

-Gain the tools to navigate and confidently discuss race, equity, and justice in professional and personal settings.
+Gain the tools to navigate and confidently discuss challenging topics related to fairness and societal issues in professional and personal settings.

 • Insight and Awareness for Impact

-Learn how to bridge historical awareness with present-day action, ensuring a thoughtful and informed approach to advocacy.
+Learn how to bridge historical awareness with present-day action, ensuring a thoughtful and informed approach to meaningful change.

-Equip yourself and your organization with long-term strategies to counteract systemic barriers and drive lasting change.
+Equip yourself and your organization with long-term strategies to address systemic challenges and drive lasting impact.

 For Group Enrollment & Rates